davidbeesley/cpp-logger/README.md

 # cpp-logger
-Simple logger and test package for debugging c++ projects.
+Lightweight thread-safe framework for building, debugging, and testing command-line projects.

 ## Easest way to include in your project
 ```